Ogungbaigbe-Olaniyi/Students-Performance-Analysis/README.md

 - Video games
 ## Recommendation
 Based on the analysis result, the following are the recommendations which can mitigate the reasons for low performance / score
-1. Encourage more self study among the students
+1. Encourage and emphasize more self study and regular attendance among the students
 2. Advicing students to reduce video games time or stop games playing before exams
 3. Intoduction of busrsary for indigent students or student with financial stress
 4. Making lecture hours or period flexible to reduce stress